Glaicer/Supercode/README.md

 ## [Autoinvoke Skill Gate](https://github.com/Glaicer/supercode-autoinvoke-skill-gate)

 Stops the model from auto-using your manual-only skills.
-Claude Code, Codex, and OpenCode v2 already have a way to mark a skill as "don't auto-invoke me" — OpenCode v1 just ignores it, so the model sees everything and may grab the wrong skill on its own.
-This one strips those manual-only skills from `<available_skills>`, cleaning up context and preventing surprise side effects.
+OpenCode v2 already has a mechanism to prevent model from invoking such skills; this plugins adds support for Claude Code and Codex markers.
+OpenCode v1 doesn't hide manual-only skills from the model, so this plugin completely remove them from `<available_skills>`section.
 Nothing is blocked: `/my-skill` or "use my-skill" still works — it just never happens automatically.

 ## [Hashline Editing](https://github.com/Glaicer/supercode-hashline-editing)